Financial services marketing is highly competitive and your customers more demanding than ever before

-It’s fair to say that the financial services sector is highly competitive.
-You need to get noticed, be memorable, have a stand-out proposition and be ready to lead customers through their journey to convert.
+- You need to get noticed, be memorable, have a stand-out proposition, and be ready to lead customers through their journey to convert.
 When all of this involves finances, it can make things more difficult than marketing other industries.

-This could put you at a major disadvantage as customers carry out detailed research before committing to insurance plans, loans, credit cards, etc. Ultimately, this means that heavy promotion is not the way forward and your company needs to look at how it can provide impartial advice that will lead a customer through their journey while building trust in your brand.
+- This could put you at a major disadvantage as customers carry out detailed research before committing to insurance plans, loans, credit cards, etc. Ultimately, this means that heavy promotion is not the way forward and your company needs to look at how it can provide added-value that will nurture a customer through their journey.

 Creating a digital marketing plan for financial services

-Our research has found that 45% of organizations don't have a defined digital marketing strategy, despite the fact they are doing digital marketing.
-This kind of adhoc approach to marketing will mean you aren't delivering the best results or ROI, while also failing to implement checks for compliance.
+- Our research has found that 47% of organizations don't have a defined digital marketing strategy, despite the fact they are doing digital marketing.
+This kind of ad-hoc approach to marketing will mean you aren't delivering the best results or ROI, while also failing to implement checks for compliance.

 Marketing channels for financial services